In this article:

 The Diet-Inflammation Connection

-In fact, diets high in saturated fat, trans fats, and refined sugar have been linked to a higher production of pro-inflammatory molecules, particularly in those who are already overweight or currently suffer from diabetes.
-(5)
+Diets high in saturated fat, trans fats, and refined sugar have been linked to a higher production of pro-inflammatory molecules, particularly in those who are already overweight or currently suffer from diabetes.
+(2)

-- Processed meats including hot dogs, sausage, and beef jerky
+- Processed meats, such as hot dogs, sausage, and beef jerky

-- Red meat including steak and hamburger meat
+- Red meat, such as steak and hamburger meat

-- Processed fats including shortening, margarine, and lard
+- Processed fats, such as shortening, margarine, and lard

-Alternatively, inflammation-fighting foods should be added to your diet as much as possible.
 Studies have found that certain fruits and vegetables are naturally high in antioxidants and polyphenols that protect the body.
-(6)
+(3)

-Even nuts have been associated with reduced inflammation markers and reduced risks of inflammatory-based diseases.
+Even nuts have been associated with reduced inflammation markers and reduced risks of inflammation-related diseases.

 When searching for anti-inflammatory fruits and vegetables, aim for the ones that are colored blue, purple, and red.
-These are highest in certain flavonoids that support a reduction in inflammation.
+These are highest in certain flavonoids that support inflammation reduction.

 - Vegetables such as purple sweet potatoes, red cabbage, purple corn, tomatoes, and rice